-- 1. Physical persons are required to submit personal tax returns only when their gross taxable income exceeds €19.500. - A physical person is obliged to submit audited financial statements if his/her annual income from trade/business, rents, dividends interest, royalties or income relating to trading goodwill exceeds €70.000.
-Such physical person should be paying his/her 2019 income tax by 1 August 2020 and submitting his/her electronic tax return by 31 March 2021.
+- For tax years up to 2019, physical persons are required to submit personal tax returns only when their gross taxable income exceeds €19.500.
+As from tax year 2020, this threshold is abolished and therefore all individuals have an obligation to submit an individual tax return. - A physical person is obliged to submit audited financial statements if his/her annual income from trade/business, rents, dividends interest, royalties or income relating to trading goodwill exceeds €70.000.
+Such physical person should be paying his/her 2020 income tax by 1 August 2021 and submitting his/her electronic tax return by 31 March 2022.